by-jp/www.byjp.me/content/notes/twitter/19516203677/index.md

 - imported
 - from-twitter
 ---
 How to frustrate a developer: test their software but escape characters randomly in your input text.
-Mwah haha\!
+Mwah haha!